bgrewell/dtac-agent/README.md

 # - InputArgs and ReturnVal: Types for input arguments and return values in the plugin system.
 # - LoggingLevel: Specifies log levels for the centralized logging facilities.
 # - EndpointAction: Enumerates possible actions an endpoint can perform.
-from dtac_tools.plugins.types import PluginEndpoint, InputArgs, ReturnVal, LoggingLevel, EndpointAction
+from dtac_tools.plugins.types import PluginEndpoint, EndpointRequest, EndpointResponse, LoggingLevel, EndpointAction

 # Import DefaultPluginHost for managing the hosting aspects of your plugin.
 from dtac_tools.host.default_host import DefaultPluginHost